tarakbluru/TeZ/README.md

 However, User can overridde by making config Manual and also specifying the offset in the INSTRUMENT details.

+Daywise (and Not Tradewise) PNL Tracker:
+1. Stoloss - Day wise stoploss
+2. Target - Day wise Profit
+3. Move to Cost - Once a trade is in profits, if the profits go below this, position is squared off.
+4. Trail After - Once pnl hits this level, trailing starts.
+5. Trailby - After hitting Trail After level, pnl is trailed by this value.

+After setting these values, mode mode should be switched from Manual to Auto.
+Until the levels are touched, minor updates can be done using + / - buttons near the Entry box.

+If there are major changes are to be done, mode should be brought back to the Manual mode before setting new values.
+Radio button selection from manual to Auto will be treated as new beginning and previous levels even though touched are dropped from scanning.

 Note: This app is NOT designed to replace the broker terminal.
 It only helps in reducing pain point (choosing the strikes and quick entry and exit).
 The design goal was to build very simple looking tool and